You have reviewed your will and you realize that you need to make some changes.

 Changing Your Will on Your Own– Not So Simple!

 When you change to your will, you should also confirm which parts of the will you don’t want to change.
-This will avoid confusion later on.
+This will avoid confusion later.

 |Be very careful when changing your will without consulting a legal professional.
 Sometimes, “homemade" changes cause problems in how your will is interpreted, and this can lead to arguments among your heirs.|

 A change that seems clear to you might not be clear to other people.
-For example, it might be hard to tell whether your change is just a change or actually a whole new will.
+For example, it might be hard to tell whether you are changing an old will or making a whole new one.

 Here is an example of a change that can lead to problems: